Matthew-Burfield/matthewburfield.com/content/blog/a-review-of-ben-orensteins-write-code-faster-talk/index.md

 ---
-title: Write code faster: Expert-level Vim; A review
+title: Write code faster Expert-level Vim; A review
 date: "2020-04-17T00:00:00.000Z"
 description: A review of the Railsberry talk in 2012 by Ben Orenstein
 tags: Review, Vim